Richard Golian

 “Unforgivable, unjustified.
 It can never be forgotten.”

-These are the comments of Fedor Gál (the leader of Verejnosť proti násiliu (Public Against Violence/ henceforth VPN)) regarding the story of my great-grandmother’s brother, general Andrej Sámel.
-My family has not forgotten – my grandmother even found news articles including his quotes.
+These are the words of Fedor Gál, who led Verejnosť proti násiliu (Public Against Violence, hereafter VPN) — a civic movement that emerged during the Velvet Revolution as the main democratic opposition to the communist regime in Slovakia.
+He was referring to the story of my great-grandmother’s brother, General Andrej Sámel.
+My family has not forgotten — my grandmother even found old newspaper articles that include his quotes.

-It is no exception that with great hope come people who do not mean well.
-There may be people who are prepared to misuse the energy and momentum for their own good.
-The case of Slovakia after the fall of socialism was no different.
+With great hope often come people who do not mean well.
+Some are ready to use energy and momentum for their own benefit.
+Slovakia after the fall of socialism was no exception.

 Andrew K Milton: The Rational Politician: Exploiting the Media in New Democracies